 In 2009, the Acquisition and Guide camera technical CCD was upgraded.
 The new CCD has better quantum efficiency and a greater dynamic range, but smaller pixels, the end result of which is that the recommended brightness range for the VLT guide stars changed from R=11.0 - 13.0 mag to R=9.0 - 11.0 mag.
-Consequently, the guide stars selected for FPOSS setups prepared for P84 and earlier are likely unsuitable for use now.
 The VLT guide star is used both for guiding and for the active optics system.
 If guide stars outside the recommended range are used, while guiding may still be possible (depending on just how much brighter or fainter the guide star is), the active optics system will likely fail altogether or at best function sub-optimally, in either case the resulting image quality achieved by the telescope will be sub-optimal and the expected S/N based on ETC predictions will likely not be achieved.

-The new FPOSS version for P98 was updated to reflect this change in the recommended brightness range for the VLT guide star.
-Earlier versions, however, will produce a warning when a guide star within the currently selected brightness range is selected.
+FPOSS was updated to reflect this change in the recommended brightness range for the VLT guide star.
+Earlier versions (before P98), however, will produce a warning when a guide star within the currently selected brightness range is selected.
 This warning should simply be ignored (provided of course the selected guide star really is within the current recommended brightness range).